Explicit integral Galois module structure of weakly ramified extensions of local fields: Introduction

-In \S \ref{sec:prelims} we cover some preliminary material.
-In \S \ref{sec:splitting-lemma} we define what it means for a finite Galois extension of local fields to be `doubly split' and prove a related `splitting lemma', which may be of independent interest.
-The explicit construction of $\varepsilon$ is given in \S \ref{sec:explicit-gen} and we give a reduction step in the proof of its validity.
-The rest of the proof that the construction is valid is given in subsequent sections.
+In \S \ref{sec:prelims} we cover some preliminary material, including the (well-known) constructions of generators for unramified extensions and for totally and tamely ramified extensions.
+In \S \ref{sec:splitting-lemma} we prove a `splitting lemma' that says that any for finite Galois extension of complete local fields $L/K$ with finite residue fields there exists a finite unramified extension $L'/L$ such that $L'/K$ is `doubly split' (see Definition \ref{def:splittings}).
+Suppose that $L/K$ is weakly ramified.
+Then $L'/K$ is also weakly ramified and we give an explicit description of a free generator $\varepsilon'$ of $\mathfrak{P}_{L'}^{n}$ over $\mathcal{O}_{K}[\Gal(L'/K)]$ in \S \ref{sec:explicit-gen}; moreover, we show that the trace $\varepsilon:=\Tr_{L'/L}(\varepsilon')$ is a free generator of $\mathfrak{P}_{L}^{n}$ over $\mathcal{O}_{K}[G]$.
+Thus we are reduced to verifying that $\varepsilon'$ is indeed a generator as claimed, which we do as follows.
 Let $p>0$ be the residue characteristic of $K$.
-In \S \ref{sec:tot-weak-p-extns} we consider the case of totally and weakly ramified $p$-extensions and show that in this case any uniformizer $\pi_{L}$ is a free generator of $\mathfrak{P}_{L}$ over $\mathcal{O}_{K}[G]$; indeed, as explained in Remark \ref{rmk:p-power-other-proofs}, this particular result has already been proven by a number of others.
-In \S \ref{sec:tot-weak} we consider the case of totally and weakly ramified extensions of arbitrary degree.
-In \S \ref{sec:split-weak-ram} we finish the proof of the validity of the construction of $\varepsilon$ by considering the case of weakly ramified extensions that are doubly split.
+In \S \ref{sec:tot-weak-p-extns} we give a short and elementary proof of the fact that if $L/K$ is a totally and weakly ramified $p$-extension then any uniformizer $\pi_{L}$ is a free generator of $\mathfrak{P}_{L}$ over $\mathcal{O}_{K}[G]$; as explained in Remark \ref{rmk:p-power-other-proofs}, this particular result has already been proven by a number of others.
+In \S \ref{sec:tot-weak} we treat the case of totally and weakly ramified extensions of arbitrary degree by carefully `glueing together' generators from two subextensions: one that is totally and weakly ramified of $p$-power degree and another that is totally and tamely ramified.
+Finally, in \S \ref{sec:split-weak-ram} we perform a second glueing step that crucially depends on the fact that $L'/K$ is doubly split.